 CUTA's Transit Ambassador program will help your transit system create or expand on a culture of customer service by empowering your employees with skills to better handle the many situations that arise when interacting with a customer.
 This program is very flexible and customizable.
 Use it as is "off the shelf", or modify it to meet your specific implementation objectives.

-The Transit Ambassador program is comprised of a series of training modules which address crucial topics and everyday scenarios in transit customer service.
+The Transit Ambassador program is composed of a series of training modules that address crucial topics and everyday scenarios in transit customer service.
 These modules are grouped as follows:

 Transit Ambassador train-the-trainer: core modules

 The train-the-trainer core modules is the prerequisite for this program.
 This 5-day certification course addresses the fundamental issues of customer service in its content and develops the skills of the person/people in your organization who will be facilitating the program.
 Even seasoned trainers who have taken this course comment that it is the most thorough feedback and coaching for trainers that they have ever received.
 This is the quality cornerstone that CUTA has set as an industry standard over the past 20 years.
 Trainers who have achieved certification as a Transit Ambassador Trainer know what it takes to complete the process and managers know that their staff have achieved a high level of training available for our industry.
 Best of all, upon completion of the core modules certification program, CUTA continues to support and coach the newly certified trainers with other additional programs.

 This module introduces the basic principles of customer service as they apply to the transit environment.
 It is an effective introduction for new recruits and for refresher sessions.
 Training principles presented include the concepts of customer service being a job expectation, not value added, and that customers are both external (passengers/public) and internal (transit team).
 The definition of excellent customer service is explored throughout the module.
 The focus of the learning objectives and behavior keys is to equip front line operators with customer service skills that are immediately usable at work.